Directing - Level 1 & 2

 Level 2 of this program will be the process of mounting a production

 start to finish.
-The first day will be on Sunday, May 5th at
+The first day will be a production meeting on

 *Ending date is subject to be extended, depending on changes to